brainflow-dev/brainflow/docs/DataFormatDesc.rst

    get_board_data ()
    get_current_board_data (max_num_packages)

-**Return 2d double array [num_channels x num_data_points], rows of this array represent different channels like  EEG channels, EMG channels, Accel channels, Timesteps and other information, while columns in this array represens actual packages from a board.**
+**Return 2d double array [num_channels x num_data_points], rows of this array represent different channels like  EEG channels, EMG channels, Accel channels, Timesteps and so on, while columns in this array represent actual packages from a board.**

 Exact format for this array is board specific but to keep API uniform we have methods like: